taweitang/Competition-Review-of-UW-Madison-GI-Tract-Image-Segmentation-main/README.md

 ## Ensemble Predictions
 Setting 3 and 4 were chosen and trained with 5 folds of training data respectively.
-The Public Leader Board Scores were shown in the table.
+The Public Leaderboard Scores were shown in the table.
 The best results of each fold were shown in bold, which were chosen as the models to do 5-folds ensemble predicting.
-Finally, the 5-folds ensemble prediction got 0.873 in Public Leader Board Score and was chosen as our final submission in the competition.
+Finally, the 5-folds ensemble prediction got 0.873 in Public Leaderboard Score and was chosen as our final submission in the competition.
 |Index|	Fold 0|	Fold 1|	Fold 2|	Fold 3|	Fold 4|
 |---|----|----|----|----|----|
 |3|	<strong>0.869</strong>|	0.868|	0.864|	<strong>0.867</strong>|	<strong>0.870</strong>|